 Tuition fees and living expenses

 Students will be charged a consortium fee of 4,750 EUR per year to participate to the two-year MSc course.
+Please note that students are considered as “full-time double-degree students” by NMBU and will thus not be required to pay any additional semester fee to aforementioned university.

 An estimation of the living costs in Norway is available on NMBU’s website.
 In France, the average budget for a student is around 650 EUR per month.